-Topic groups and working groups can:
+Figure 3: Access our collaboration site from itu.int/go/fgai4h with your ITU user account.

-Use dedicated workspaces in our collaboration site for file sharing and collaborative document editing (similar to "Google Drive/Docs").
+Topic/working groups can use dedicated workspaces in our collaboration site for file sharing and collaborative document editing (similar to "Google Drive/Docs").
 On the left side of the collaboration site, you will find folders for "topic groups" and "working groups".
 Topic drivers and working group chairs can upload/create/edit the files and give other users edit rights using the "Share" button.
 Everyone with an ITU user account can view the files and can get granted access.
 The topic driver/working group chair can select the specific persons.